fbraem/kwai-api/README.md

 PHP script will be created.
 This autoload script will load the vendor/autoload.php file.

-The database migration is currently not executed after a deploy.
+The database migration is currently not executed after a deployment.
 When a migration is needed, go to the src folder in the current folder of the deploy_path on the (shared) host and run it manually: